 Key features of a data governance tool

-Given that data governance has moved well beyond MDM, modern data governance tools are as concerned with keeping data moving to the right people or places within an organization as they are with data protection.
-According to Forrester, leading data governance tool providers have “added collaboration features to get data governance closer to where the tribal knowledge and expertise lives.”
+Modern data governance tools are as concerned with keeping data moving to the right people or places within an organization as they are with data protection.

-To make data more broadly accessible, data governance tools are increasingly including policy and stewardship management capabilities, thus simplifying access for a wider variety of user roles.
-Additionally, data governance tools often have AI/ML and associated capabilities built in.
+To make data more broadly accessible, data governance tools increasingly include policy and stewardship management features, thus simplifying access for a wider variety of user roles.
+Additionally, data governance tools often have artificial intelligence and machine learning functions built in.

-For these reasons, companies looking for a strong data governance solution should consider those that:
+For these reasons, companies looking for a strong data governance solution should consider those that have the following capabilities.

 Democratize access to and collaboration with data